C2FO/vfs/README.md

 We found a handful of third-party libraries that were interesting but none of them had everything we needed/wanted.
 Of particular inspiration was https://github.com/spf13/afero in its composition of the super-powerful stdlib [io.*](https://godoc.org/io) interfaces.
-Unforunately, it didn't support Google Cloud Storage and there was still a lot of passing around of strings and structs.
+Unfortunately, it didn't support Google Cloud Storage and there was still a lot of passing around of strings and structs.
 Few, if any, of the vfs-like libraries provided interfaces to easily and confidently create new filesystem backends.